figtools/figgy.docs/docs/index.md

 #### A tool everyone can get behind
 Perhaps the  question isn't "Why Figgy", it's "Why not?".
-Figgy is free, opensource, and principally designed with a focus on ensuring the ideal user experience regardless if you're a developer, a member of the DevOps or Security teams, a database administrator, or a hybrid of all of the above.
+Figgy is free, opensource, and principally designed with a focus on ensuring the ideal user experience regardless if you're a developer, a member of the DevOps or Security teams, a database administrator, or something else.

 Depending on who you are, your Figgy Docs experience may differ.
 If your organization already uses's Figgy and you're looking